So I’m on a fad diet.

 I’m on the Keto diet.
 As in ketogenic.
 As in super low carb.
 Basically, I’m training my body to burn fat instead of sugar by eating more fat.
 Yup, I eat fat a lot to lose weight.
 At first it was hard for me to wrap my head around it, too.

-I eat this drizzled on everything
+I drizzle this on everything

 Here’s a more valid source of information if you’re curious.